 The WWW block is a so-called "pseudo-block" which stores additional information about a contents of an internal web server.
-The only file where the block can be placed is a main project file with a single EXEC block an so it belongs to the EXEC category.
+The only file where the block can be placed is a main project file with a single EXEC block.
+Therefore, the block is included in the EXEC library.